 Training, qualifications & experience

 I have an interest in working to support carers, having spent many years working in health and social care, and social service sectors.
 I have worked in elderly peoples homes, with people who have learning disabilities, and with children/young adults with profound physical and learning disabilites.
 I am very keen to combine my experiences, and demonstrate how counselling can be used with these groups.
-I hope to provide practice rooms that are fully accessible for this purpose.

 I have full professional liability insurance